kevald1963/milestone-3-recipe-application/README.md

 ### User Stories

 Initially, the site will have two types of User: Basic and Admin.
 It would be desirable to create other types of users, e.g. Trusted User, but the facility to do this will not be included in this phase.
 However, a Users collection will be included in the database.
-User records already in this collection imply a login facility exists and such users are have already been created through a registration process.
+User records already in this collection imply a login facility exists and such users have already been created through a registration process.

 User permissions:

 - Basic Users: These will be assumed to have registered with the site and created login details.
-They will be able to post and update recipes and reviews.
+They will be able to add and update recipes and reviews.

 - Admin Users: This is the site owner or his/her employees.
 They will have full control over the entire data content of the site, including creating, viewing, updating, archiving and deleting of any user data.

+Note: Not all of the above permissions will be implemented in the first release via the website.

+THIS RELEASE:

-BASIC USER and ADMIN USER owner stories to be catered for:
+BASIC USER and ADMIN USER stories to be catered for:

 I want to

-- post my recipes
+- add my recipes

+- view all recipes

 - update my recipes

+- hide my recipes

-- ask questions about recipes posted by others
+- delete my recipes

+- add new recipe categories

+- view all recipe categories

+- update my recipe categories

+- delete my recipe categories

+FUTURE RELEASE:

+Additional BASIC USER stories to be catered for:

+I want to

-- answer other user’s questions about my recipes
+- unhide my hidden recipes

-- review recipes posted by others
+- add a review to recipes added by others

+- have my recipes reviewed by others

+- view any reviews

-- update my reviews
+- update my reviews of other users' recipes

+- delete my reviews of other users' recipes

 Additional ADMIN USER owner stories to be catered for:

 I want to

 - update any recipe

-- archive any recipe
+- hide any recipe

-- restore any archived recipes
+- unhide any hidden recipe

 - delete any recipe

+- add any review

 - update any review